RetroPie/RetroPie-Docs/docs/CaveStory.md

 ![CaveStory Logo](http://upload.wikimedia.org/wikipedia/en/8/83/Cave_Story_title_screen.png)
 ***
 _Cave Story (doukutsu monogatari) is a Freeware Platform-Adventure Video Game Released in 2004 for the PC.
 It was developed over 5 years by Daisuke "Pixel" Amaya in his free time.
-It is on of the greatest most beautifully crafted game particularly because of its compelling plot and musical genius._
+It is on of the greatest most beautifully crafted games, particularly because of its compelling plot and musical genius._
 ***
 ## Emulator: [nxengine-libretro](https://github.com/libretro/nxengine-libretro)